jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Now We Know the Difference Between Good and Bad, It's Time to Use It

 Stargazer, you're not Frederick Douglass.
 You're not enslaved.
 You're not beaten.
 You're not being chased.
 But that doesn't mean we should be happy with our lives any more than Douglass should have been content with his personal freedom.
-Our society needs player gods to solve today's problems.
-You have the same job Douglass did.
-That means you have to follow majic, become a player god, and evolve humanity past Darth Blockbuster and into the Internet Age.
+Our society needs player gods to solve today's frontline problems.
+That means you have to follow majic, to help us win the game by grabbing hold of the Internet Age levers of power Darth Blockbuster doesn't want you to have.

 One big problem arises.
-Sometimes we feel the wrong majic, and therefore don't see, nevermind fight, Darth Blockbuster.
-He knows we love new and interesting technology.
+Sometimes we feel the wrong majic, and therefore don't see, nevermind fight for, the levers of power.
+Darth Blockbuster knows we love new and interesting technology.
 So he co-opts majic with an unnnatural, and anti-evolutionary force.
 One I call dark majic.

 ## Dark Majic Masks

 In Nature there are continual adaptations of existing lifeforms, and then sometimes entirely new lifeforms.
 In Techvolution, this is the difference between upgraded technology and an entirely new tool.

 Upgrading a technology, such as going from sedans to SUVs, VHS to DVD's, is a small change.
-While each product is different technologically, but they do the same job.
+While each product is different technologically, they do the same job.
 At the end of the day their users have the same powers, and are thus the same cyborgs.
 The point is, new technology doesn't start a political battle—the Death Star isn't fired up so to speak.

 But when we've upgraded enough technologies, like microchips, touchscreens, batteries, and Wi-Fi, a protagonist can unlock a new tool; like smartphones.
 New tools solve problems in a new way.
 And this is a big deal.